xKranze/RegEx-Guide/RegEX-Guide.md

 ## Summary

 What is a RegEx?
-A regex, which is short for regular expression, is a sequence of characters that forms a pattern.
-When included in code or search regex can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
-They are also used alot to validate inputs.
+A regex, which is short for regular expression, is a sequence of characters that forms patterns.
+We can use regex in our code or search to match certain patterns given specific parameters we set.
+These are also often used to validate inputs.

 ## Table of Contents